-WHAT YOU CAN DO HERE
+WHAT YOU CAN DO AROUND HERE

 Find Public, Private, Charter, Virtual schools nationwide.
 State and regional education organizations.
 Regionally accredited Elementary, Middle and High Schools.

-- Pick a Project that you want to do.
+- Pick a Project

 Creativity is the least important consideration in Tthe K12 Department of Education curriculum but the most important attribute of the United States. ~ Karen Ellis